fieldtrip/website/workshop/neuroimaging2-2425/sr1.md

 consequence, the novice user may experience some difficulties in getting the most out of the toolbox.
 Fortunately, there is an excellent website that provides a wealth of information.
 For the exercises in this course, no detailed knowledge about FieldTrip is required.
-Howver, if you have some time to spare and feel adventurous, there is a large quantity of [tutorials](/tutorial) that can be followed.
+However, if you have some time to spare and feel adventurous, there is a large quantity of [tutorials](/tutorial) that can be followed.

 ### 1.1 Getting started: setting up the MATLAB environment

 As a first step, you need to install the required toolboxes on your computer.
-These can be obtained from Brightspace or githib.
+These can be obtained from Brightspace or GitHub.
 We advise you to create a separate folder that will contain the material for this course.
 For example, on Windows, you could create a folder in 'My Documents' called 'neuroimaging2', with a subfolder called 'matlab'.
 You have to download the two zip-files `fieldtrip.zip`